Emergency Dentist in Colorado Springs

 Nothing ruins your day quite like a sudden toothache or dental injury.
 Few things are worse than spending hours waiting in the ER or searching online to find the right dentist.
-At our Colorado Springs office, we offer same-day pain relief for your dental emergency if need be.
+At our Colorado Springs office, we offer same-day pain relief for your dental emergency.
 That way you don’t have to waste precious time searching elsewhere for the care you need.
-If you’re experiencing some kind of dental emergency, even if you’re not sure whether it needs urgent care, just give us a call right away.
-We’ll do out utmost to relieve your pain as soon as we
+If you’re experiencing some kind of dental emergency, even if you’re not sure whether it needs urgent care, call us right away at (719) 548-9393.

 How to Handle Common Dental Emergencies

 Dental emergencies come in two flavors: sudden injury and infections that